 In addition, SWDSs in Croatia are classified into several categories, according to applied waste management activities, legality, volume and status.
-In the process of defining managed and unmanaged landfills for entire time series assessments have been performed using the data available in relevant documents, Landfill inventory and Environmental Emission Register.
+In the process of defining managed and unmanaged landfills for entire time series assessments have been performed using the data available in relevant documents, Waste Management Information System and Environmental Emission Register.
 It is obvious that adjustment the country-specific to IPCC SWDS classification represents additional uncertainty in the estimation of country-specific MCF.

-Another uncertainty is related to estimation of degradable organic carbon (DOC).
+Another uncertainty is related to estimation of degradable organic carbon (DOC) for the period 1955 - 2014.
 There were several sorting of waste in Croatia, and in consequence of that these results were compared and adjust to relevant data in similar countries.
-Also, comparison were made with data on waste composition for 2015 from the report "The methodology for determining the composition and quantity of mixed municipal waste with the Instructions for ordering and implementation of determining the average composition of mixed municipal waste", which was done in the framework of the project "Creating a uniform methodology for the analysis of the composition of solid waste, determine the average composition of solid waste in the Republic of Croatia and the projection of the amount of solid waste" (CAEN, 2014/2015).
+Also, comparison were made with data on waste composition for 2015 from the report "The methodology for determining the composition and quantity of mixed municipal waste with the Instructions for ordering and implementation of determining the average composition of mixed municipal waste", which was done in the framework of the project "Creating a uniform methodology for the analysis of the composition of solid waste, determine the average composition of solid waste in the Republic of Croatia and the projection of the amount of solid waste" (CAEN 2015).
+Data for 2015 are more accurate.